mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 That opportunity also presents a risk, if the resulting legal regulation is at odds with the Internet architecture.
 Successfully creating standards that work in concert with legal regulation presents many potential pitfalls, and will require improved and new capabilities (especially liaison), and considerable effort.
 If the Internet community does not make that effort, it is likely that regulators will turn to other sources for interoperability specifications.

-## Enable Switching {#balance}
+## Enable Switching {#switch}

+The ability to switch between different function providers is a core mechanism to control centralization.
+If users are unable to switch, they cannot exercise choice or fully realize the value of their efforts; for example, "learning to use a vendor's product takes time, and the skill may not be fully transferrable to a competitor's product if there is inadequate standardization."{{SWITCHING}}

-To minimize centralization, standards should have an explicit goal of facilitating users' switching between implementations and deployments of the functions they define or enable. {{SWITCHING}}
+Therefore, standards should have an explicit goal of facilitating users' switching between implementations and deployments of the functions they define or enable.

 One necessary condition for switching is the availability of alternatives; breadth and diversity of implementation and deployment are required.
 For example, if there is only a single implementation of a protocol, applications that use it are vulnerable to the control it has over their operation.
 Even Open Source projects can be an issue in this regard if there are factors that make forking difficult (for example, the cost of maintaining that fork). {{Section 2.1 of ?RFC5218}} explores some factors in protocol design that encourage diversity of implementation.